Giuseppe-Bonifati/Morning_Jokes/README.md

 ```

+#### Files

-then we need to create 2 different file
+Then we need to create 2 different file

 **joke.py and main.py**

-**main.py** allows us to ask the user to enter the dates and save them in the database.
+**main.py** Allows us to ask the user to enter the dates and save them in the database.

-**joke.py** will send an email with a random Joke to the user using """import smtplib""" and this api:
+**joke.py** Will send an email with a random Joke to the user using """import smtplib""" and this api:

 https://official-joke-api.appspot.com/random_joke

-before to lunch the program we need to create an email ( the sender )
+Before to lunch the program we need to create an email ( the sender )

 https://docs.python.org/3/library/smtplib.html#smtplib.SMTP.sendmail